TheTechTribe/the-tribal-plugin/README.txt

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Screenshots are stored in the /assets directory.

 == Changelog ==

+= 1.2.1 - September 02, 2022 =
+* Improve the logs.
+* Change log date to have UTC and local time.

 = 1.2.0 - August 08, 2022 =
 * Improve logs for further troubleshoot.